Vung Tau→Con Dao New Big Ferry

 Times & Prices:

 Travellers should bear in mind that the sailing schedule on this route changes regularly and, during very rough seas, boats often don’t sail at all – sometimes for days, even weeks, at a time.
-Below is the sailing schedule at the time of research (July, 2022).
-Frequency will likely increase very soon with the arrival of a second, much larger vessel on this route, sometime in 2022.
-The new ship should also significantly reduce journey time, which is currently between 4-5 hours (more if conditions are rough).
-The current ship has capacity for 500-600 passengers; the new one will be over 1,000 passengers.
-Cars, motorbikes and (as far as I know) bicycles are not permitted on the boats.
+In general, the rough season is November-February.
+Below is the sailing schedule at the time of research (April, 2024).
+Journey time is between 4-5 hours and the ship has capacity for over 1,000 passengers.
+Cars, motorbikes and (as far as I know) bicycles are not permitted on the boat.
 Ticket prices are higher from Friday to Sunday and on public holidays:

 Sailing Schedule: